-In light of the current COVID-19 situation in the UK, we are very sorry to announce that this event has been postponed, following government advice.
+In light of the current COVID-19 situation in the UK, we are very sorry to announce that this event has been postponed.

 Thank you for your understanding, and please contact firstname.lastname@example.org if you have any questions.

 Experts discuss the potential for lynx reintroduction in Britain.

 Once widespread across Europe, by the middle of the last century Eurasian lynx were on the brink of extinction.
 This collapse in population was driven by persecution, deforestation, loss of wild prey and, in some cases, government-led eradication.
 However, the species managed to cling on in four small isolated populations towards the northern and eastern edges of Europe.
 The survival and resurgence of Eurasian lynx, to a current population of approximately 8000 individuals across 25 countries in continental Europe, is one of conservation’s success stories.
 But this recovery did not happen accidentally – it came as a result of dramatic changes in wildlife policy and public attitudes that led to natural expansions in the lynx range, and the implementation of ambitious reintroduction programmes that have restored lynx to previously inhabited areas.
 This event provides an opportunity to hear from experts and practitioners about Eurasian lynx recovery programmes in Europe and to learn about opportunities for, and barriers against, the reintroduction of lynx in Britain, more than 500 years after the species went extinct.